5. Your Google Shopping Feed in Shopify

 If your products were disapproved, review the reason for their disapproval.
-Common reasons I see are “Violation of Shopping ads policy” and “Invalid value [gtin]”.
-Use the reason to find out what is going on, look at the final attributes of the products to see where is the problem, then review this chapter to make educated changes.
+Common reasons I see are “Violation of Shopping ads policy”, “Invalid value [gtin]”, and “Incorrect value [identifier exists]”.
+Use the reason to find out what is going on, look at the final attributes of the products to see where the problem is, then review this chapter to make educated changes.

-Some products will be setup perfect and get automatically declined.
-If products are declined you should follow these steps to get a manual review:
+Some products will be set up perfectly yet get automatically declined.
+If products are inaccurately declined, follow these steps to get a manual review:

 - Under “Item status”, click “Request review”.

 - Review the policies related to your item disapproval, and then check the box that acknowledges that you reviewed the information.
 I had a fishing rod client have all his tan-coloured products declined for “Partial nudity in personalized advertising”.
 You can figure for yourself why Google thought that.
-The two most common reasons I see are “Forbidden pharmaceuticals or products making misleading claims” and “Partial nudity in personalized advertising”.
+The three most common reasons I see are: “Forbidden pharmaceuticals or products making misleading claims”, “Health in personalized advertising”, and “Partial nudity in personalized advertising”.

 - Select “Request manual review.”

-Should you have hundreds or thousands of products requiring a manual review, I’m sorry to say you’ll have to submit each one-by-one.
-If a product has the status of “Disapproved or invalid” and no option to request review, unfortunately that ID cannot be used in Google Shopping.
-It has been completely disapproved.
+If a product has the status of “Disapproved or invalid” with no option to request review, it has been definitively disapproved.
+The ID cannot be used in Google Shopping.

-The only way to address such an automatic disapproval is to setup a new ID for the declined product then change feed values that you suspect are problematic.
+The only way to address such an automatic disapproval is to set up a new ID for the declined product then change feed values that you suspect are problematic.
 It is a long-game of trial-and-error.
-I recommend you use a description that is one basic sentence with no risky keywords (related to prohibited or restricted content) to minimize disapproval-potential.
-Even if you reach out to Google support, they will not tell you what to correct other than to re-do the whole description and hope.
+Use a description that is one basic sentence with no risky keywords (related to prohibited or restricted content) to minimise the chance of disapproval.
+Even if you reach out to Google support, they will not tell you what to correct other than to re-do the whole description then hope.

 If you’ve done everything described in this chapter, but you’re still getting errors and warnings, you have two last options.
-Reach out to Google support or work with an expert to handle all your Google Ads for you.
+Reach out to Google support for item errors or work with an expert to handle all your Google Ads for you.

 Should all your products get the glorious approved green in the diagnostics section of Merchant Center, you are ready to use them in Google Ads.
 Good job!
 You don’t have to wait for all products to be approved, though it’s a good idea to get as many live as possible to increase opportunities to drive sales.

-As you can tell, I am a big fan of DataFeedWatch because of the customisation it allows and time it saves.
+As you can tell, I am a big fan of DataFeedWatch because of the time it saves and the ability it gives to customise anything.
 I encourage you to sign-up for free to give it a whirl.

-Everything is now ready to create an optimal Google Shopping campaign.
-The campaign is quick to setup once you have a good feed.
+Everything is now ready to create an optimal Google Shopping or Performance Max campaign.
+A profitable campaign is quick to set up once you have a good feed.